Synthetic Experience Replay: Empirical Evaluation

 \section{Empirical Evaluation}

-In our empirical evaluation, we evaluate \ouralgo across a wide variety of offline and online settings.
-We first validate our approach on offline RL, where we entirely replace the original data, and further show large benefits from upsampling small offline datasets.
-Next, we show that \ouralgo leads to large improvements in sample efficiency in online RL where we upsample recent experiences to broaden the training data available to the agent.
+We evaluate \ouralgo across a wide variety of offline and online settings.
+First, we validate our approach on offline RL, where we entirely replace the original data, and further show large benefits from upsampling small offline datasets.
+Next, we show that \ouralgo leads to large improvements in sample efficiency in online RL, exceeding specially designed data-efficient approaches.
+Furthermore, we show that \ouralgo scales to pixel-based environments by generating data in latent space.
+Finally, we perform a meta-analysis over our empirical evaluation using the RLiable~\citep{rliable} framework in \Cref{fig:rliable}.